Stephen Lynch (politician): Foreign policy and veterans

-John Adams Memorial

-Lynch supports the creation of a national memorial to John Adams in Washington, D.C., and in 2017 sponsored legislation to create an Adams Memorial Commission to develop and build such a memorial.

 U.S. Senate campaigns

 Upon the death of U.S. Senator Ted Kennedy, Massachusetts state law triggered a special election to be held in January 2010.
-On September 4, 2009, a representative for Lynch took out nomination papers to run in the special election.
+On September 4, 2009, a representative for Lynch took out nomination papers in preparation of a special election run.
 After speaking with his family and citing the short time frame in which to conduct a campaign, Lynch decided not to seek the Democratic nomination for the seat.

 Lynch announced his candidacy for the U.S. Senate on January 31, 2013, seeking to fill the seat then held by John Kerry, who had resigned to become U.S. Secretary of State.
 Lynch's candidacy in the 2013 special election had been portrayed as an uphill battle against Representative Ed Markey, who had a larger war chest and several major party endorsements.
 A Politico profile compared Lynch's "common-man touch" and moderate views to that of Republican Scott Brown, who won the 2010 special Senate election by connecting with independent voters.
 Lynch lost to Markey in the April 30 Democratic primary.

 Personal life

 Lynch dated Margaret Shaughnessy for 10 years before the two married in 1992.
 An aide to state Senator Marian Walsh, Shaughnessy was from another South Boston family, one of seven children, and majored in graphic design at the Massachusetts College of Art and Design.
 She went to high school with Lynch's sisters, and she and Lynch were members of the South Boston Residents Group.
 As of 2010, the Lynches live in South Boston with their daughter and a niece.
 For most of his career, Lynch has been listed in the member's roll as "D-South Boston".

+He is first cousins with Boston-based restaurateur Barbara Lynch.